duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_20_duckiebot_SD_initialization.md

 ```
 laptop $ dts fleet discover
 ```
+For the Jetson Nano board, the first boot of the Duckiebot will take several minutes, and then it will reboot automatically.
+Only after it reboots you will be able to ssh into the bot.
+This can be monitored using an external monitor, or by running the fleet discover command after successful rebooting.

 Note: If the command above returns an error about the library `zeroconf` being missing, run `pip3 install zeroconf` and retry.